 Mortgage market review

-The mortgage market review (MMR) was introduced to reform the market and protect consumers from the kind of reckless mortgage lending that could leave them unable to make repayments.
-In the past, some people were allowed to take out a mortgage they could not afford.
+The mortgage market review (MMR) was introduced to reform the market and protect consumers from the reckless mortgage lending seen in the industry, that could leave them unable to meet their mortgage repayments.
+In the past, some people were granted mortgages that they could not afford.
 This led to some falling behind with their payments or losing their home.

 New MMR rules which came into force on 26 April 2014 are designed to make sure that when you take out a mortgage it suits your needs and circumstances including whether you can afford it or not.